Donate Cars

 Myth: Habitat for Humanity gives houses away to poor people.

 Fact: Habitat for Humanity offers homeownership opportunities to families who are unable to obtain conventional house financing.
 Generally, this includes those whose income is 40 to 60 percent of the area's median income.
 In most cases, prospective Habitat homeowner families make a $500 down payment.
-Additionally, they contribute 350 to 500 hours of "sweat equity" on the construction of their home or someone else's home.
-Because Habitat houses are built using donations of land, material and labor, mortgage payments are kept affordable.
+Additionally, they contribute 350 hours of "sweat equity" on the construction of their home or someone else's home.
+Because Habitat houses are built using volunteer labor, and donations of or discounted land, material and labor, mortgage payments are kept affordable.

 Myth: Habitat houses reduce a neighborhood's property values.